Skip to content ↓

 Wider Curriculum Opportunities & Cultural Capital

 Our curriculum extends beyond the National Curriculum and includes a wide range of enriching experiences and opportunities both within and beyond the school day.
-This includes an extensive programme of after-school clubs, that support the core curriculum offer, as well as those which develop specialist skills, such as Spanish and, whilst also extending the range of children’s experiences (Cultural Capital).
-Residential visits in year 2, year 4 and year 6 build children’s independence and provide enrichment opportunities for learning within different contexts and settings.
-In year 6, the 5 day residential visit to Stackpole, in Wales, includes opportunities for children to take part in an environmental study and to take part in outdoor activities, such as mountain biking, rock climbing, coasteering, rock pooling and orienteering.
-Educational visits take place throughout the school year, in all year groups and link explicitly to the term’s learning.
-Visitors deliver talks, workshops and full day activities across a wide range of subjects, giving pupils access to outside experiences and expertise.
+This includes an extensive programme of after-school clubs, that support the core curriculum offer, as well as those which develop specialist skills, such as choir and, whilst also extending the range of children’s experiences (Cultural Capital).
+Residential visits in Year 4 and Year 6 build children’s independence and provide enrichment opportunities for learning within different contexts and settings.
+In Year 6, the five day residential visit to Swanage, in Dorset, includes opportunities for children to take part in outdoor activities, such as rock climbing, archery, rock pooling and orienteering.
+Educational visits take place throughout the school year, in all year groups, and link explicitly to the term’s learning.
+Visitors also deliver talks, workshops and full day activities across a wide range of subjects, giving pupils access to outside experiences and expertise.
+We are continually looking to increase the number of experiences as well where our parents are involved in our learning.
+Please click to see our trips and experiences that are planned for this year, so far.

 Throughout the year, themed days are woven into the curriculum to extend the breadth and balance of opportunities we offer our pupils.
-These include, Anti-bullying Week, Internet Safety Day, World Book Day, Fair Trade Fortnight.
+These include, Anti-bullying Week, Internet Safety Day, World Book Day, and World Kindness Day.

 Forest School & Outdoor Learning